 Cueing People with Dementia: How to make it work

-The other day, a friend of mine, who is an Aging Life Care Manager in Virginia, tagged me in a Facebook post about care staff in an assisted living community changing into pajamas to signal that it is time for bed.
+The other day, my friend and Aging Life Care Manager, tagged me in a Facebook post about care staff in an assisted living community changing into pajamas to signal that it is time for bed.
 She wanted to know what my thoughts, as a Gerontologist and Dementia Expert, were on it.
 This type of solution is a step in the right direction, in both assisted living and home care settings, but there are some challenges with it as well.
 In order to execute such an idea correctly, it is important to look at a few factors.
 So, let’s break it down!

 In Assisted Living Communities

 Many people are living in assisted living communities.
 The care we provide in assisted living communities will naturally be different than in the home.
 There are different challenges but also different opportunities.
 So, when employing these types of cues, we need to consider a few major points.

 The reality is that these caregivers are hired to help the residents.
 They clock in at a certain time, clock out later.
 They go home.
 They do not live there.

 The perception is what the residents see these caregivers as.
 Some will see them as friends, family, or roommates.
 Others may understand the reality of their role: they are hired to help.

 If there are residents who know they’re hired to help, they may be frustrated or dismayed by the fact that someone they hired is now wearing pajamas around the home.
 Can you imagine if you had a plumber come over to fix an emergency and at 8pm he switched into his pajamas?
 You may check your watch and say “Wow.
 I guess it is bed time.”
 But then you will likely also ask him why he is in his pajamas walking around your home.

 In a larger assisted living community where there may be 25-50+ residents, this may not work as well.
 While many communities make great efforts to create a more home-like environment, the perception still leans toward an institution with hired help and hierarchy.
 Therefore, this may not work as well.